 - G is for Giraffe.
-The cute giraffe is a fun one to make!
+The long-necked giraffe is a fun one to crochet.

 - H is for Hedgehog.
 The great thing about this set of animal patterns is that some of them are for more unique animals like the hedgehog.

 - J is for Jellyfish.
-Make sure you include the underwater animals like the jellyfish, too.
+Make sure you include underwater animals like the jellyfish, too.

 - L is for Lamb.
 Some patterns are great for holiday projects, like the lamb for Easter designs.